 In August 2007, an increase in the price of fuel led to the Saffron Revolution led by Buddhist monks.

-On 26 September 2007, the government cracked down on the Saffron Revolution, with reports of barricades at the Shwedagon Pagoda and monks killed.
+On 26 September 2007, the government cracked down on the Saffron Revolution, with reports of barricades and monks killed.

-According to Doctors without Borders, 25,000 Burmese AIDS patients died in 2007.
+According to Doctors without Borders, 25,000 Burmese AIDS patients died in 2007, deaths that could largely have been prevented by antiretroviral therapy drugs and proper treatment.

-In 2007, the graphic novel titled Chroniques Birmanes by Québécois author and animator, Guy Delisle was published.
+In 2007, the graphic novel Chroniques Birmanes about Myanmar by Québécois author and animator Guy Delisle was released.

 In May 2008, Myanmar's army-drafted constitution was approved in a referendum.
-The results, 92.4% of the 22 million voters with an official turnout of 99%, are considered suspect by many international observers and by the National League of Democracy with reports of widespread fraud, ballot stuffing, and voter intimidation.
+Many international observers and the National League of Democracy considered the results, which showed 92.4% approval from 22 million voters with a 99% turnout, as suspect due to reported widespread fraud, ballot stuffing, and voter intimidation.

 In November 2008, Myanmar's political situation with neighbouring Bangladesh became tense as they began searching for natural gas in a disputed block of the Bay of Bengal.

-In 2008, a blogger named Zarganar was sentenced to prison for publishing a video of destruction caused by Cyclone Nargis.
+In 2008, blogger Zarganar was sentenced to prison for publishing a video of destruction caused by Cyclone Nargis.

-In 2008, rice production was estimated at 50 million tons.
+In 2008, rice production in Myanmar was estimated at 50 million tons.

-In 2008, the Government published a new draft national constitution and organised a national referendum which adopted it.
-The constitution provided for election of a national assembly with powers to appoint a president, while ensuring army control.
+In 2008, the government published a new draft national constitution and held a national referendum to adopt it.
+The constitution allowed for the election of a national assembly with powers to appoint a president but ensured army control at all levels.

-In 2008, the graphic novel Chroniques Birmanes was translated into English under the title Burma Chronicles.
-Also, in 2008, only 12 films worthy of being considered for an Academy Award were made.
+In 2008, the graphic novel Chroniques Birmanes by Québécois author and animator, Guy Delisle, was translated into English under the title Burma Chronicles.

 The 2008 maternal mortality rate per 100,000 births for Myanmar is 219.3.

-In November 2009, the United Nations General Assembly adopted a resolution "strongly condemning the ongoing systematic violations of human rights and fundamental freedoms" in Myanmar.
+In November 2009, the General Assembly adopted a resolution "strongly condemning the ongoing systematic violations of human rights and fundamental freedoms".

 As of 2009, 110,000 Burmese refugees were living in refugee camps in Thailand.